rhaulcy/wtp-eecs-2018/pset2/README.md

 Print  all  of  the  recipes  now,  with  your  border  before  the  titles,  after  the  titles,  and  after  the  text  of the  recipe.

 ### 3. Mystery program - `mystery.py`
 Do not run this program.
 Just look at it and determine outputs.
 Look at this code fragment and trace what's happening.
-Find out what the final outcome is and *show your work* by commenting in `mystery.py`.
+Find out what the final outcome is and *show your work* by creating a file called `mystery.py` and commenting in it.

 ```python
 def  b(z):